KlausJackson/DataStructures_Algorithms/README.md

     - Buffering and flow control in computer systems.

-### Hash Table : a data structure that uses a hash function to map keys to their corresponding values, allowing for efficient lookup, insertion, and deletion of data.
+### Hash Table
+A data structure that uses a hash function to map keys to their corresponding values, allowing for efficient lookup, insertion, and deletion of data.

 * Common Algorithms and Problems
     - Hash function: Mapping keys to unique indices in the hash table.